hayjay/node-api/Readme.txt

     (b) There is also a getToken endpoint for getting a specific user token after registration /me endpoint (c) An endpoint for creating a todolist.. the default status is always "pending" (d) An endpoint for getting all existing todo list.
+    (e) A login (/login) end point for users supplying the email and password (i) we always send a token back as a response when a user details/credentials is found or valid (ii) case if user not found we send back null token and auth key value as false.